 I couldn’t have said it better myself.
 Luckily, for both Summerour and myself, we made it out.

 But–and I say this with all sincerity–I don’t mean to sound condescending.
 We both came back to Walker County as artists and created something for our homeland.
 Summerour has managed to make a film about the angst of growing up in a place where he was misunderstood–the same place where I was misunderstood–yet portrays such immense love and respect for the community.
 I feel a lot of parallels with Jordan’s Journey here.
 Jordan’s Journey is much more than a book of genealogy and local history.
 It’s an art book through and through.
-It just so happens to use real people and places, fused together with detailed academic research, and filters it all through the lens of art.
+It just so happens to use real people and places fused together with detailed academic research and filters it all through the lens of art.
 The viewer doesn’t have to see it this way, but almost everyone–upon actually seeing the book for the first time–recognizes that it’s something way beyond your usual genealogy tome.
 Whether or not a viewer/reader has the language to understand it as art–that’s ok.
-I have always felt that when it comes to art, the interpretation is in the eye of the beholder.
+I have always felt that the interpretation is in the eye of the beholder when it comes to art.

 I see a lot going on in Sahkanaga.
-On the surface it’s a fictional retelling of a real story that happened in Walker County.
-Many people see it as a coming-of-age story that just happens to be set in the south.
+On the surface, it’s a fictional retelling of a real story that happened in Walker County.
+Many people see it as a coming-of-age story that just happens to be set in the South.
 And both of these things are certainly true.
 But it’s also a very serious and deeply personal piece of film art.
-In this way it functions as a commentary on the directors relationship to his hometown.
-And given that John and I have so much in common it, in many ways, feels like a story I could have told.
-Like the old adage, “it takes one to know one,” I think John and I are two artists that see Walker County in a similar light.
+In this way, it functions as a commentary on the director’s relationship to his hometown.
+And given that John and I have so much in common, it feels like a story I could have told in many ways.
+Like the old adage, “It takes one to know one,” I think John and I are two artists who see Walker County in a similar light.